This project aims to enhance the resilience of citizens and civil society stakeholders in smart digital futures, both in Macau and around the world.

 Cyber resilience enhances the ability of individuals, communities, cities, and countries to achieve the desired level of functioning in the face of adverse cyber incidents – which can emanate from technical or socio-technical, as well as natural or man-made sources.
 Resilience as a goal is articulated in Sustainable Development Goal 11 “Sustainable cities and communities”, the New Urban Agenda, as well as in the Sendai Framework.

-Despite the potential impacts of adverse cyber events on individuals and community-level stakeholders, cyber resilience has traditionally been considered from the perspective of governments, private sector companies, and organizations.
-It is typically considered from the single domain of technical systems, hence towards ensuring the resilience of critical information infrastructure, supervisory control and data acquisition systems, and information and communication technologies infrastructure.
+Despite the potential impacts of adverse cyber events on individuals and civil society stakeholders, cyber resilience has traditionally been considered from the perspective of governments, private sector companies, and organizations.
+It is typically considered from the single domain of technical systems, hence towards ensuring the resilience of critical information infrastructure, operational technologies, and information and communication technologies infrastructure.

-This perspective neglects the role and the responsibilities of citizens and community-level stakeholders towards cyber resilience.
+This perspective fails to take into consideration the multi-dimensionality of cyber resilience and also neglects the role and the responsibilities of the civil society stakeholders towards co-production of cyber resilience.
 It also fails to recognize cyber resilience as an attribute of the whole system and as requiring a whole-of-society approach.
-Further, it fails to take into consideration the multi-dimensionality of cyber resilience.

 RELEVANT OUTPUTS / FEATURES